Gejix/SuperStore_BA/assets/graphs/Samuel-Adenyi/README.md

-# Traingle chart
+# Triangle chart

-preliminary update on traingle chart on sales

-A Triangle chart is a variation of a scatter chart in which the data points are replaced with traingles, and an additional dimension of the data is represented in the size of the traingles.
+A Triangle chart is a variation of a scatter chart in which the data points are replaced with traingles, and an additional dimension of the data is represented in the size of the triangles.

 <img src="../../img/charts Image/Yemi.PNG" alt="App interface" width="1000" height="600">